A manifesto and ten-point checklist for delivering more relevant online and offline communications

 Requirements for effective integrated communications

 In marketing, it's common to say that effective communication is about delivering the right message to the right audience at the right time.
 That's true, but the reality in multi-channel marketing is more complex.
-Multi-channel communications are more complex as Dave Chaffey of Smart Insights shows in Digital Marketing: Strategy, Implementation and Practice.
-He says that what we’re trying to create using paid integrated with other media is
+Multi-channel communications are more complex as I show in Digital Marketing: Strategy, Implementation, and Practice.
+Essentially, what we’re trying to create using paid integrated with other media is

 across a defined customer lifecycle